 I may feel disconnected from a peaceful inner space, but the peace is always there.

-There is a place in you where there is always peace, and you can tap into that space whenever you remember your capacity to choose to live from that space.
+There’s a place in you where there’s always peace, and you can tap in to that space whenever you remember your capacity to choose to live from that space.
 When in a difficult situation, repeat this mantra: I choose to see peace instead of this.

 A Course In Miracles also states that, “Peace of mind is clearly an internal matter.
 It must begin with your own thoughts, and then extend outward.”
-When you are at peace, you bring peace with you wherever you go.
+When you’re at peace, you bring peace with you wherever you go.
 Being at peace is how you bring peace to the world.

 It’s easy to become disheartened by the negativity in life when we’ve rejected our own worthiness of peace.
 It’s easy to get caught up in the drama and chaos of the outside world when we’ve neglected to pay attention to our inner world.
-When this does happen, we can choose to see peace instead of that.
-We can choose not to allow another person’s behavior or an event to control our emotions.
-We can choose to focus on our ability to keep calmness inside.
+When this happens, the choice remains: what do we want to see instead?

 We aren’t required to control what happens around us–only gently encouraged to practice ways to change our attitude toward what we encounter.